Easy No Sew Upholstery Tutorial

 It’s amazing what you can find to re-purpose and refresh by shopping your own home!

-Using a tack remover, insert the tip behind the piping and pry away from the ottoman.
+Using a tack remover, insert the tip behind the cording and pry away from the ottoman.

 Once you get a little bit removed, you can pull the rest off with your hands.
 It should come off fairly easy.